List of Kentucky supplemental roads and rural secondary highways (1000–1499): KY 1221

 Kentucky Route 1221 is a 3.828 mi supplemental road in southeast Hopkins County.

 The C-shaped route connects a dead end rural location southeast of Madisonville, Kentucky (not far from the end of KY 2171) and KY 70 east of Madisonville.
 The road goes southeast crossing a road named McLeod Rd. in Bing Maps, curves to the northeast, curves to the northwest, and curves to the north, ending at KY 70.
-At mile 3.428 it intersects Pritchett Lane, at mile 3.468 where it curves to the north it intersects Lamb Rd., at 3.627 it intersects Homeland Dr.
+At mile 3.428 it intersects Pritchett Lane, at mile 3.468 where it curves to the north it intersects Lamb Rd., at 3.627 it intersects Howeland Dr.

 It is named "Pond River-Colliers Road" for part of its length, at least near its southern corner where it curves to the northeast.
-On that curve, a road goes off to the southeast which was originally 1221 going to a deadend.
+On that curve, a road goes off to the southeast which was originally 1221 going to a dead end.
 At the end of this road is the James E. Slaton House which is listed on the National Register of Historic Places.